 The cartouche in the opening decoration contains a short text written in the Latin alphabet: "Ex Dono Vitta Lauda Dei Formiggini 1781".
 It probably starts with the donation formula ("ex dono") that literally means "from a gift of", "gift of [the name of a donor]."
-It can be followed by the name of the eighteenth-century owner of the scroll, a member of the Formiggini family.
-The archival documents preserve the name of Vita Laudadio Formiggini (1690–1766) that is similar to three subsequent words in the note, however, he died before 1781 - the year that ends the inscription.
-Unquestionably, the date from the end of the 18th century cannot be the date of the manuscripts' creation; it can commemorate another event e.g. the donation of the scroll.
+It is followed by the name of the eighteenth-century owner of the scroll, a member of the Formiggini family.
+The archival documents preserve the name of Vita Laudadio Formiggini (1690–1766), which is similar to three subsequent words in the note; however, he died before 1781 - the year that ends the inscription.
+Unquestionably, the date from the end of the 18th century cannot be the date of the manuscripts' creation; it could commemorate another event, such as the donation of the scroll.

-The name "Gaster I" was introduced by Mendel Metzger in an article entitled "The Earliest Engraved Italian Megilloth" published in the "Bulletin of the John Rylands Library" (48:2 (1966), 381‒432, esp.
-390).
-The type was named after Moses Gaster (1856–1939), the rabbi, scholar, and manuscript collector of whose collections a scroll adorned with this pattern formed a part (at present this is the scroll Gaster Hebrew MS 710 stored in the John Rylands Library in Manchester).
+The name "Gaster I" was introduced by Mendel Metzger in his article entitled "The Earliest Engraved Italian Megilloth" (see "Bibliography").
+The type was named after Moses Gaster (1856–1939), the rabbi, scholar, and manuscript collector, who owned a scroll adorned with this pattern (at present this is the scroll Gaster Hebrew MS 710 stored in the John Rylands Library in Manchester - ID 36150).
 At least 25 manuscripts representing this type are still extant and are preserved in private and institutional collections.
 For their descriptions see "Related objects".

-The pattern features a number of decorative elements common with the scrolls of Klagsbald type (see ID 31).
+The pattern features a number of decorative elements common with the scrolls of Klagsbald type.

 The scroll is an exception among the manuscripts decorated with the same pattern because the background of the endless knot motifs is partly painted in different colors.
 Similarly, the background of the floral decorations interspersing the text panels is filled with multicolored tempera.
 Some of the colors discernible in the manuscript (e.g. violet) cannot be found in any other scroll representing the same pattern.
 This can suggest that it was finished in another place or the decoration was re-painted in a later period.